RE-DOCTOR-AI/Web-SDK-Documentation/README.md

     6. HRV<BR/>
     7. Stress<BR/>
     8. LASI<BR/>
-    9. Reflection Index<BR/>
+    9. Reflection Index<BR/><BR/>
       Detailed explanation on those parameters can be found here: https://drive.google.com/file/d/1t3itxaFMvYszrI0Y-bqRbzoUnNX3AxhX/view?usp=drive_link

 ### Requirements
-  This version of Web SDK was tested on the followinf platforms and browsers:
+  This version of Web SDK was tested on Android and iOS based smartphones and Tablets.

-  Google Chrome, Safari.
+  Supported browsers: Google Chrome, Safari, Brave, Vivaldi, Opera.

-  It also works on mobile devices such as smartphones and Tablets.
+  Bear in mind that despite the fact it was tested on different platforms and broswers there is still possibility there may be some specifics on different devices and Browser.
+If you faced any difficultioes running it, please connect us.

   In order to get the SDK file, please contact info@re.doctor